 Frederick Real Estate Trends for September 2017 [Video]:

 If demand is still strong for the season and inventory is just barely keeping up with demand, this is a good time to sell!
 Find Out What Your Home is Worth.

 Sellers got 97% of original list price on average, compared to 97% at this time last year.
 We also can count on a healthy price appreciation in 2017.

 Keep in mind: In some price ranges, in some areas of the county, there is naturally a higher demand and the market is more competitive for buyers.
 Some neighborhoods, like Urbana, Middletown and several in the city of Frederick, are in high demand and sell much quicker.
 We are seeing multiple offers on homes that are in great condition and priced to sell.

 In a hot seller’s market, buyers must be prepared before they find a home.
 You must be pre-approved by a reputable local lender.
 If you have a house to sell, you need to get it on the market first, before you make an offer.
 Better yet, have your home under contract if you want to win in a multiple offer situation.

 What’s Notable for Buyers:

 - If you are a buyer, get prepared before you enter the market.
 Get ready to make quick decisions.
-More than half of the homes sold went under contract in less than 2 weeks.
+57% of the homes sold went under contract in less than 30 days, and 40% went under contract in less than 2 weeks.